We talked with the popular anonymous advice guru about her new collection 'The Best of Dear Coquette.'

 "Technologies advance and mediums change, but we're all still just a bunch of curious monkeys who need answers as much as we need oxygen."

-Does the sheer amount of desperate, confused people in your inbox ever overwhelm you?
+Does the sheer number of desperate, confused people in your inbox ever overwhelm you?

 What's been your favorite reader interaction over the years and years you've done this?